Lakshmi (actress): Career

 She has performed in more than 400 films and has also been involved in politics.

 Under K. Balachander's supervision, she made her directorial debut with a remake of Yours, Mine and Ours: the Kannada film Makkala Sainya (1980 Tamil version Mazhalai Pattalam).

 Lakshmi is fluent in all four South Indian languages.
 She took a break from acting to host two talk shows, including the Tamil talk show Achamillai, Achamillai.She hosted a talk show in Kannada for Suvarna channel called Idu Kathe Alla Jeevana.
 She also hosts a talk show in Tamil for Vijay TV called Kadhai Alla Nijam.
 She has hosted a talk show in Kannada for Suvarna channel called Neena?
 Naana?

-After the shows ended, she returned to act in films.
+After the shows ended, she returned to acting in films.

 Currently she is on the judges' panel for the Malayalam reality show Champions on Surya TV.
 She is also a judge for a Kannada reality show called Drama Juniors on Zee Kannada.
-She has overall appeared in precisely 333 films- 128 in Tamil, 76 in Telugu, 65 in Malayalam, 58 in Kannada and just 6 in Hindi.
+She has overall appeared in over 650 films across languages as confirmed on the popular Kannada show Weekend with Ramesh on Zee Kannada.

 Personal life

-Her first marriage was to Bhaskar in 1969, who worked with an insurance organization.
-The couple have only one biological daughter, actress Aishwarya, born in 1971.
-However, Lakshmi divorced Bhaskar in 1974.
+Lakshmi's first marriage was with Bhaskaran with whom she has a daughter, actress Aishwariyaa Bhaskaran.
+They later got divorced.

-Her second marriage was with her co-star Mohan Sharma on the sets of Chattakari and married him in 1975, but it ended in divorce in 1980.
+Her second marriage was with co-star Mohan Sharma on the sets of Chattakari (1975) and ended in divorce (1980).

-While she was shooting En Uyir Kannamma (1988), she and actor-director M. Sivachandran fell in love and got married in 1987.
+While she was shooting En Uyir Kannamma (1988) she and actor-director M. Sivachandran fell in love and got married (1987).
 The couple adopted a girl named Samyuktha in 2000.